-Ultimate relaxation at the Willowstream Spa.
+Ultimate relaxation at the Willowstream Spa or any number of Banff’s fantastic spas.
 The various mineral pools will soothe your aching muscles, and the massage treatments are expensive but so relaxing (click the link to read more about planning a romantic trip to Banff).
 All you can eat cookies too!

 30. Eat s’mores and smokies around a campfire at Two Jack Lakeside Campground

 Head to IGA in Banff, grab your s’mores supplies and hold them over your campfire for the perfect fireside treat!
 Two Jack Lake has plenty of great camping options, including Otentiks (a pseudo cabin/tent experience – think glamping).

 31. Try Bingo night at the Banff Legion,